Skip to main content

 3.1 Pre-Match Setup

-Teams must adhere to Section 6.2 Pre-Match Setup as they prepare to join their match.
+Teams must adhere to Section 6.2 Pre-Match Setup in the league’s Competition Rulebook as they prepare to join their match.

 3.2 Match Setup